What's your most important tool of influence in speeches and presentations?

 4. Lack of Vocal Expressiveness.
 There are many reasons people gather to hear a speaker rather than merely

-variable tool of communication, which means it is one of your most powerful body language tools.
-Your listeners are
+infinitely variable tool of communication, which means it is one of your most powerful body language tools.
+Your

 Do you rub your belly at random moments?
 Kick the podium?
 Slap your hand on the tabletop so that your most

-trainees that did every one of these things.
+or trainees that did every one of these things.
 And you can bet the people listening were instantly jolted out of

 Key takeaways from this blog: